Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Implementing internet connectivity for AVS with Azure NVAs/readme.md

 - An Azure Route Server hosted in the Firewall VNet.
 - Two BGPv4-capable Linux NVAs.

-At the end of this step-by-step guide, your environemnt will look like the one in the picture below.
+At the end of this step-by-step guide, your environment will look like the one in the picture below.

 ![figure2](./media/figure2.PNG)